-3.1.
-Overview
+3.1 Overview

-Tarcil is a shared-state scheduler that allows multiple, concurrent agents to operate on the cluster state [31].
+Tarcil is a shared-state scheduler that allows multiple, concurrent agents to operate on the cluster state.
 In this section, we describe the operation of a single agent.

 The scheduler processes incoming workloads as follows.
-Upon submission, Tarcil first looks up the job's resource and interference sensitivity preferences [13, 14].
-This information provides estimates of the relative performance on the different server platforms, as well as estimates of the interference the workload can tolerate and generate in shared resources (caches, memory, I/O channels).
+Upon submission, Tarcil first looks up the job's resource and interference sensitivity preferences [12, 13].
+This information provides estimates of the relative performance on the different server platforms, and of the interference the workload can tolerate and generate in shared resources (caches, memory, I/O channels).
 Next, Tarcil performs admission control.
-Given statistics on the cluster state, it determines whether the scheduler is likely to quickly find resources of satisfactory quality for a job, or whether it should queue it for a while.
+Given coarse-grained statistics of the cluster state, it determines whether the scheduler is likely to quickly find resources of satisfactory quality for a job, or whether it should queue it for a while.
 Admission control is useful when the cluster is highly loaded.
-A queued application waits until it has a high probability of finding appropriate resources or until a queueing-time threshold is reached.
-Tarcil maintains coarse-grained statistics on available resources for admission control decisions.
-These statistics are updated as jobs begin and end execution.
+A queued application waits until it has a high probability of finding appropriate resources or until a queueing-time threshold is reached (see Section 4).
+Statistics on available resources are updated as jobs start and complete.

 For admitted jobs, Tarcil performs sampling-based scheduling with the sample size adjusted to satisfy statistical guarantees on the quality of allocated resources.
 The scheduler also uses batch sampling if a job requests multiple cores.
 Tarcil examines the quality of sampled resources to select those best matching the job's preferences.
 It additionally monitors the performance of running jobs.
-If a job runs significantly below its expected performance, the scheduler adjusts the scheduling decisions.
-This is useful for long-running workloads; for short jobs, the initial scheduling decision determines performance with little space for adjustments.
+If a job runs significantly below its expected performance, the scheduler adjusts the scheduling decisions, first locally and then via migration.
+This is useful for long-running workloads; for short jobs, the initial scheduling decision determines performance with little room for adjustments.